Paytm IPO in progress: Five things to know before you invest

 - Revenue from operations for the fiscal ended March 2021 fell to Rs 2,802 crore against Rs 3,280 crore revenue for the fiscal ended March 2020.
 For fiscal ended March 2019, revenue stood at Rs 3,232 crore.

-- Choice Broking has forecasted a top-line growth of 30.9% CAGR to Rs 6,289.8 crore in FY24E, mainly on the back of 35.5% and 62.6% CAGR rise in gross merchandise value (GMV) of payment and financial services and commerce segment.
+- Choice Broking has forecasted a top-line growth of 30.9 per cent CAGR to Rs 6,289.8 crore in FY24E, mainly on the back of 35.5 and 62.6 per cent CAGR rise in gross merchandise value (GMV) of payment and financial services and commerce segment.
 Paytm is likely to remain loss making at EBITDA levels during the period.

 - Paytm is India's leading digital ecosystem for consumers and merchants .
-As of June 30, 2021, it offered payment services, commerce & cloud services and financial services to 33.7 crore registered consumers and to over 2.2 crore registered merchants.
+As of June 30, 2021, it offered payment services, commerce and cloud services and financial services to 33.7 crore registered consumers and to over 2.2 crore registered merchants.